-There are a variety of skills that can be improved by group counseling activities including learning to communicate better and being more comfortable communicating.
-Many times participants realize their own feelings better when examining others by seeing their own feelings reflected, and so they can better understand their own inner feelings.
-It's also an ideal time to get safe feedback from others without judgement and have honesty.
-As this can be a novel experience to some, this is a time to experiment and learn about how to express themselves better, act better, and relate better to others.
+There are a variety of skills that can be improved by group counseling activities including learning to a more effective and comfortable communicator.
+Many times participants realize their own feelings better when examining others by seeing their own feelings reflected, creating a better understand their own inner feelings.
+Group is also an ideal time to get safe feedback from others without judgment and have honesty.
+As this can be a novel experience for some, this is a time to experiment and learn about how to express themselves better, act better, and relate better to others.

 Group members often make comments that they get more out of a group experience than they thought they would initially, and many members find themselves (sometimes surprisingly) forming deep, emotional bonds with other people throughout treatment.
 Members tend to exhibit a greater sense of empathy and understanding for other people as a result of the group too, as well as a sense of being understood and accepted.